striped/time-util/README.md

 region.

 Intention to offer this to the public was dictated due to the lack of such functionality in standard and / or widely adopted tools.
-Existing solutions are based on brute force iteration that is working well but still have questionable efficacy.
-Albeit, the simple arithmetic of such translation between the calendar days and working ones is straightforward.
+Existing solutions are based on brute force iteration that is working well on short time intervals, but are linear and not efficient on middle to long ranges.
+Albeit, the simple arithmetic of such a calendar to a labour days translation is indeed simple and straightforward.

 [Working day arithmetics] [workweek] for a traditional 5 days workweek (i.e. Christian) based on the following facts that are observed always and are true by definition: